TimeRef.com

 July 19

 King Edward had positioned his army on Halidon Hill overlooking Berwick which he had under siege.
 He choose the location because it allowed him to look out for the Scots who may try and relieve the Scottish who were besieged with the town.
 A Scottish force tried to get to Berwick put were defeated by Edward's army.
-Edward III's attacks on Scotland and victory at Halidon Hill put Edward Balliol back on the Scottish throne for four more years.
+King Edward III's attacks on Scotland and victory at Halidon Hill put Edward Balliol back on the Scottish throne for four more years.
 Robert (II), the future King of the Scots, was one of the Scottish commanders at the battle of Halidon Hill. ¹

 1333